 Chemical Class: Dibenzoxazepine

-Loxapine is used to treat a mental condition called schizophrenia.
+Loxapine is used to treat a condition called schizophrenia.
 This medicine should not be used to treat behavioral problems in older adult patients who have dementia.

 This medicine is available only with your doctor's prescription.